steve-krisjanovs/docker-term/readme.md

 * expose telnet port 23 as host port 10023
 * expose SSH port 22 as host port 10022
 * mounts the host directory C:\my to the container's /root/my directory.
 This mounted host volume contains the following mandatory items in it's root directory:
-  * your console app you want to serve up over SSH/Telnet (bash, dotnet core, nodejs, pwsh, wine, dosemu, ete)
+  * your console app you want to serve up over SSH/Telnet (bash, dotnet core, nodejs, pwsh, wine, dosemu, etc.)
   * login.sh: this is the shell script that launches your application mounted in /root/my
-  * init.sh: this initializes your application (e.g. compile, npm install, app-specific environment variables)
+  * init.sh: this initializes your application (e.g. compile, npm install)

 Refer to the github page for this repository for a sample bash script that is served over SSH/Telnet